grantholle/powerschool-plugin-builder/readme.md

     -h, --help           output usage information
     -V, --version        output the version number
     -s, --source [path]  The path to the plugin directory.
-If not is included, assumes your current working directory.
+If none is given, assumes your current working directory.
     -o, --output [path]  The path to the output directory.
-If not is included, assumes your current working directory.
+If none is given, assumes your current working directory.
     -q, --quiet          Do not log messages
 ```